tanghao-xiaomi/docs/en/chip_porting/Interrupt_System_Adaptation_Guide.md

 For certain one-shot interrupts, `isrhandle` can be set to `NULL`, and `isrwork` can be used directly to handle interrupt tasks.

-## 4. Interrupt Structure Optimization
+## IV.
+Interrupt Structure Optimization

 When using interrupts, the system typically defines a global interrupt structure array: